Expidite-UI-Design-Team13/react-frontend/README.md

 Assuming you have npm already installed

-Make sure your database and api (see flask-backend) are up and running. \n\n
+Make sure your database and api (see flask-backend) are up and running.

 You may need to wake the database up by running.
-I usually just run one of the select all queries from the DataGrip console. \n\n
+I usually just run one of the select all queries from the DataGrip console.

 ### `npm i`